Skip to main content

 Harvest and Storage

 Harvest may start as early as mid-May.
 When petioles are of sufficient size for the market, they are pulled, not cut, from the plant.
-For fresh market a small amount (1/4 inch) of leaf tissue is usually left attached to the petiole and the basal end is not trimmed.
+For fresh market a small amount (1/4") of leaf tissue is usually left attached to the petiole and the basal end is not trimmed.
 For processing, all leaf tissue is trimmed from the petiole.

 Stalks should not be pulled during the first year of growth.
 Stalk color is best after the field is 2-3 years old.
 Plants should not be over-pulled at any time, as a certain amount of foliage is required for the development of the present crop as well as next year's crop.
 At the end of petiole harvest (late June/early July) new shoots will emerge.
 These will provide the reserves for the following year's crop.
-Yields of rhubarb depend on the number of pickings, and the age and condition of the field but should yield an average of 6 tons per acre (600 20 lb cartons).
+Yields of rhubarb depend on the number of pickings, and the age and condition of the field but should yield an average of 6 tons per acre (600 20-lb cartons).
 A well-maintained field may remain productive for 15 or more years.

 Store at 32ºF and 95-100% relative humidity.
 Fresh rhubarb stalks in good condition can be stored 2-4 weeks at 32ºF and high relative humidity.
 Rhubarb can be hydro-cooled or air-cooled, and the temperature of the stalks should reach 32 or 33ºF within 1 day of harvest.
 If not cooled properly, there is danger of heating and mold growth.
 Moisture loss in storage will be much less if the bunched or loose stalks are packed in crates lined with perforated polyethylene film.